ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 `1 + 1 = 2`

-This takes 2 Integers and produces one Integer.
+This takes two Integers and produces one Integer.

 __Rule 2 (Associativity)__: When combining more than two things, the pairwise combinations you choose don't matter.
 Example: